dennisritter/beware-mofex/README.md

 The Motion Feature Extractor (MOFEX) generates feature vectors from 3-D Motion Capturing Data that represent the recorded motion.
 Therefore, the following steps are executed:

+1. Normalize MoCap Data
-1. Generate 'Motion Images' from 3-D MoCap Data
+2. Generate 'Motion Images' from 3-D MoCap Data
-2. Finetune ImageNet pretrained CNN to classify generated Motion Images
+3. Finetune ImageNet pretrained CNN to classify generated Motion Images
-3. Remove classification layer (last layer) from CNN
+4. Remove classification layer (last layer) from CNN
-4. (optional) Add new last layer with desired output dimensionality
+5. (optional) Add new last layer with desired output dimensionality
-5. Create Motion Feature Vectors by processing Images in forward pass of the finetuned CNN.
+6. Create Motion Feature Vectors by processing Images in forward pass of the finetuned CNN.
-6. Use Feature Vectors as Motion representation for several tasks
+7. Use Feature Vectors as Motion representation for several tasks

 ### Motivation